aldanor/hdf5-rust/README.md

 in a single codebase, this is something the library user should be aware of in case they choose to use the low level FFI bindings.

+### Environment variables

+If `HDF5_DIR` is set, the build script will look there (and nowhere else) for HDF5 headers and binaries (i.e., it will look for headers under `$HDF5_DIR/include`).

+If `HDF5_VERSION` is set, the build script will check that the library version matches the specified version string; in some cases it may also be used by the build script to help locating the library (e.g. when both 1.8 and 1.10 are installed via Homebrew on macOS).

+### conda

+It is possible to link against `hdf5` conda package; a few notes and tips:

+- Point `HDF5_DIR` to conda environment root.
+- The build script knows about conda environment layout specifics and will adjust paths accordingly (e.g. `Library` subfolder in Windows environments).
+- On Windows, environment's `bin` folder must be in `PATH` (or the environment can be activated prior to running cargo).
+- On Linux / macOS, it is recommended to set rpath, e.g. by setting `RUSTFLAGS="-C link-args=-Wl,-rpath,$HDF5_DIR/lib"`.
+- For old versions of HDF5 conda packages on macOS, it may also be necessary to set `DYLD_FALLBACK_LIBRARY_PATH="$HDF5_DIR/lib"`.

+### Linux

+The build script will attempt to use pkg-config first, which will likely work out without further tweaking for the more recent versions of HDF5.
+The build script will then also look in some standard locations where HDF5 can be found after being apt-installed on Ubuntu.

-### Linux, OS X
+### macOS

-The build script of `libhdf5-lib` crate will try to use `pkg-config` if it's available to deduce HDF5 library location.
-This is sufficient for most standard setups.

-There are also two environment variables that may be of use if the library location and/or name is unconventional:

-- `HDF5_LIBDIR` – added to library search path during the build step
-- `HDF5_LIBNAME` – library name (defaults to `hdf5`)

-Note that `cargo clean` is requred before rebuilding if any of those variables are changed.
+On macOS, the build script will attempt to locate HDF5 via Homebrew if it's available.
+If both 1.8 and 1.10 are installed and available, the default (1.10) will be used unless `HDF5_VERSION` is set.

 ### Windows

 `hdf5-rs` fully supports MSVC toolchain, which allows using the [official releases](https://www.hdfgroup.org/downloads/index.html) of HDF5 and is generally the recommended way to go.
 That being said, previous experiments have shown that all tests pass on the `gnu` target as well, one just needs to be careful with building the HDF5 binary itself and configuring the build environment.

 Few things to note when building on Windows:

 - `hdf5.dll` should be available in the search path at build time and runtime (both `gnu` and `msvc`).
   This normally requires adding the `bin` folder of HDF5 installation to `PATH`.
-If using an official HDF5 release (`msvc` only), this will be done automatically by the installer.
+If using an official HDF5 release (`msvc` only), this will typically be done automatically by the installer.
-- If `HDF5_LIBDIR` or `HDF5_LIBNAME` change, `cargo clean` is required before rebuilding.
 - `msvc`: installed Visual Studio version should match the HDF5 binary (2013 or 2015).
 Note that it is not necessary to run `vcvars` scripts; Rust build system will take care of that.
-- In most cases, it is not necessary to manually set `HDF5_LIBDIR` as it would be inferred from the search path (both `gnu` and `msvc`).
-This also implies that the official releases should work out of the box.
 - When building for either target, make sure that there are no conflicts in the search path (e.g., some binaries from MinGW toolchain may shadow MSVS executables or vice versa).
 - The recommended platform for `gnu` target is [TDM distribution](http://tdm-gcc.tdragon.net/) of